antaresproject/docs/docs/services/assets.md

 }
 ```

+## Public directory

-Scripts' files are gathered globally in the *public* catalogue, where all the files participating in the user's interface building are also placed.
+Scripts' files are gathered globally in the *public* directory, where all the files participating in the user's interface building are also placed.
-Here are the profiles of the most important catalogues:
+Here are the profiles of the most important directorys:

-* *_dist* - the catalogue contains a series of scripts which are the result of grunt/gulp tools type which aims at user's interface components files optimization (e.g. js minification).
+* *_dist* - the directory contains a series of scripts which are the result of grunt/gulp tools type which aims at user's interface modules files optimization (e.g. js minification).
 Click [here](http://gruntjs.com/) for more information.
-* *assets* - the catalogue contains a series of libraries belonging to user's interface.
+* *assets* - the directory contains a series of libraries belonging to user's interface.
 It is the effect of bower tool operation, more information can be found [here](https://bower.io/)
 * *avatars* - stores the avatars' files for the widgets' needs
 * *js* - javascript scripts type
-* *packages* - the catalogue consists of subcatalogues - packages creating user's interface.
-It consist of the 'packages' subcatolgue where assets' files created by particular components are placed.
-Assets' files (js, css) are the symbolic links to the files in the components
+* *packages* - the directory consists of subdirectorys - packages creating user's interface.
+It consist of the 'packages' subcatolgue where assets' files created by particular modules are placed.
+Assets' files (js, css) are the symbolic links to the files in the modules
 * *templates* - it consists of views' drops for the needs of widget templates

-## Components
+## Modules

-Each component using its own assets should contain the *public* catalogue consisting of the properly placed files of the js or css type.
-A separation of these catalogues facilitates the obtaining of the clear structure responsible for the proper component's operation.
-In order to publish the assets  belonging to the component, use the `publish` helper created for this purpose.
+Each module using its own assets should contain the *public* directory consisting of the properly placed files of the js or css type.
+A separation of these directorys facilitates the obtaining of the clear structure responsible for the proper module's operation.
+In order to publish the assets  belonging to the module, use the `publish` helper created for this purpose.
 An example:

 ```php
 publish('foo', ['js/foo.js']);
 ```

-The first argument is the component's name, the second is the table containing paths to the assets, beginning from the '**public**' catalogue.
+The first argument is the module's name, the second is the table containing paths to the assets, beginning from the '**public**' directory.
 Publication will make the asset belong to all the assets creating user's interface and it will be placed before locking the <**body**> section of the html document.

 There is also a possibility of publishing the assets with the use of configuration file.
-Component's configuration:
+Module's configuration:

 ```php
 <?php